crossplane/crossplane/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Run `make reviewable` to ensure this PR is ready for review.
 - [ ] Added `backport release-x.y` labels to auto-backport this PR if necessary.

+### Code review process
+For full details refer to the [contribution process].

+- [ ] Request a review from a Reviewer or Code Owner
+- [ ] At least one approval from a Reviewer or Code Owner
+- [ ] Request a Maintainer to review AFTER approval from a Reviewer/Code Owner
+- [ ] At least one approval from a Maintainer

 ### How has this code been tested

 <!--